EasyNavigation/easynavigation.github.io/index.rst

 EasyNav is developed by the `Intelligent Robotics Lab <https://intelligentroboticslab.gsyc.urjc.es/>`_ at Universidad Rey Juan Carlos and aims to be a flexible, extensible, and practical alternative to existing ROS 2 navigation stacks like Nav2.

-We believe in Open Source and in giving the community multiple options to choose from — options that adapt to different scenarios and constraints. **EasyNav is not intended to replace Nav2**, which we admire and take as inspiration.
+We believe in Open Source and in giving the community multiple options to choose from, that adapt to different scenarios and constraints. **EasyNav is not intended to replace Nav2**, which we admire and take as inspiration.
 Instead, it aims to offer flexibility and meet specific requirements in areas where Nav2 might be less suitable.

 It is structured around: